digitalservice4germany/steuerlotse/README.md

 ## For Developers 👩‍💻 👨‍💻

 ### Overview
-The two main components are the webapp and the erica component.
-The webapp handles user input, renders html and connects to the PostgreSQL database while Erica provides an internal API to connect via ERiC (ELSTER Rich Client) with the ELSTER APIs.
+The two main components are the webapp and erica.

+The webapp handles user input, renders html and connects to the PostgreSQL database.

+Erica provides an internal API to connect via ERiC (ELSTER Rich Client) with the ELSTER APIs.
 Part of Erica is Pyeric, a Python wrapper for ERiC.

 ### Run directly